Basic Maths Operations

 Where:

-• is the number we want to find the square root of
+is the current estimate is the number we want to find the square root of is the improved estimate

 This can be implemented in code as follows: